truenas/documentation/content/SCALE/SCALETutorials/Storage/Pools/EncryptionSCALE.md

 To add a dataset, enter a value in **Name**.

-Next select the type of **Case Sensitivity** and **Share Type** for the dataset.
+Next, select the type of **Case Sensitivity** and **Share Type** for the dataset.

 To add encyrption to a dataset, select **Inherit** under **Encryption Options** to clear the checkbox.
 This displays the **Encryption** checkbox preselected.

 ![AddDatasetEncryptionOptionsInheritCleared](/images/SCALE/22.12/AddDatasetEncryptionOptionsInheritCleared.png "Add Dataset Encryption Options Clear Inherit")

-Now decide if you want to use the default encryption type key, and if you want to let the system genearate the encryption key.
+Now decide if you want to use the default encryption type key and if you want to let the system generate the encryption key.
 To use key encryption and your own key, clear the **Generate key** checkbox to display the **Key** field.
 Enter your key in this field.

 ![AddDatasetEncryptionKeyfromNonEncrypted](/images/SCALE/22.12/AddDatasetEncryptionKeyfromNonEncrypted.png "Add Key Encryption")

-To change to a passphrase encryption, click the down arrow and select **Passphrase** from the **Encryption Type** dropdown.
+To change to passphrase encryption, click the down arrow and select **Passphrase** from the **Encryption Type** dropdown.

 ![AddDatasetEncryptionOptionsPassphrase](/images/SCALE/22.12/AddDatasetEncryptionOptionsPassphrase.png "Add Passphrase Encryption")